Dasharo/docs/docs/osf-trivia-list/dasharo.md

 results.
 We always trying to minimize delta, but sometimes it can be up to 5k SLOC (or more I guess e.g. Talos II coreboot support).

-## What is Dasharo Certification Program?
+## What is the Dasharo Certification Program?

 The Dasharo Certification Program (DCP) is a highly specialized certification program that benchmarks open-source firmware ecosystem deliverables.
 The